If you want to give yourself the best chance of not only being hired but also finding the best-fit role for you, a cover letter is essential in 2023.

 There may not always be the opportunity to attach a cover letter with an online application, so do your best to cut and paste your best lines into the application itself.
 Include them in any video submittals and use a few of the arguments in any “extra” information about your candidature that you may be able to add at the end of an application process.

 Do you have to write a cover letter for every job?

 You will still require a tailored cover letter for most job applications.
-It is up to you how much you tailor it - depending on how keen you are on the role - but the hiring manager will be able to spot a generic cover letter from a mile away (they will have seen their share).
+It is up to you how much you tailor it - depending on how keen you are on the role - but the hiring manager will be able to spot a generic cover letter from a mile away.

 Why do cover letters still exist?